Royal Danish Silk Manufactury

 The Royal Danish Silk Manufactury (Danish: Den Kongelige Silkemanufaktur) was located at Bredgade 34 and 36 in Copenhagen, Denmark.
-The building fronting the street at No. 34 was listed on the Danish registry of protected buildings and places by the Danish Heritage Agency on 12 March 1951.
+The building fronting the street at No. 34 was listed on the Danish registry of protected buildings and placed by the Danish Heritage Agency on 12 March 1951.
 The rear wings and the building at No.36 are not listed.

 History

 The Royal Silk Manufactory was originally established by John Beckett at the corner of Store Kongensgade (No. 83) and Hindegade in 1739.
 It was destroyed by fire but was rebuilt by his successor, Charles Maillot (1718-1745), a Frenchman, with support from the kommercekollegiet, in 1742.
 The new factory was built by Philip de Lange.
 It was destroyed by fire in 1745, It was rebuilt but went bankrupt shortly thereafter.
 Maillot left the country but died in Quebec later that same year.

 Peter Reiersen (1713-1773), who had been appointed as bookkeeper at Almindelige Varemagasin in 1738, managed to revive the operations.
 It had 43 looms and 143 workers.